TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/Default.rst

 default
 =======

+.. confval:: default

+   :type: string
-   :type: string   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    Default value set if a new record is created.
 If empty, the first element in the items array is selected.